TanumaHideki/ReLM-PoC/docs/relm_isa_e.md

 ## Comparison Instruction

-To construct more complex branches, combine the results of comparison instructions.
+Comparison instruction is to calculate conditions to construct more complex branches.

-While conforming to LLVM IR's [icmp](https://llvm.org/docs/LangRef.html#icmp-instruction), the instruction sets exclude conditions with the equal sign (eg. greater __or equal__), assuming logic inversion at the compile time.
+While conforming to LLVM IR's [icmp](https://llvm.org/docs/LangRef.html#icmp-instruction), the instruction sets exclude conditions with the equal sign (e.g. greater __or equal__), assuming logic inversion at the compile time.

 | OpCode | Action | Comment |
 | --- | --- | --- |